chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 Set `ui.allow-init-native` to allow initializing a repo with the native backend.
 ```

 In practice, you are going to be using the Git backend.
 In practice, I have been using the Git backend for the last seven months, full time, on every one of my personal repositories and all the open source projects I have contributed to.
 With the sole exception of someone watching me while we pair, no one has noticed, because the Git integration is that solid and robust.
 This interop means that adoption can be very low friction.
-Any individual can simply run `jj init --git-repo .` in a given Git repository, and start doing their work with Jujutsu instead of Git, and all that work gets translated directly into operations on the Git repository.
+Any individual can simply run `jj git init --git-repo .` in a given Git repository, and start doing their work with Jujutsu instead of Git, and all that work gets translated directly into operations on the Git repository.

 Interoperating with Git also means that there is a two way-street between Jujutsu and Git.
 You can do a bunch of work with `jj` commands, and then if you hit something you don’t know how to do with Jujutsu yet, you can flip over and do it the way you already know with a `git` command.
 When you next run a `jj` command, like `jj status`, it will (very quickly!) import the updates from Git and go back about its normal business.
 The same thing happens when you run commands like `jj git fetch` to get the latest updates from a Git remote.
 All the explicit Git interop commands live under a `git` subcommand: `jj git push`, `jj git fetch`, etc. There are a handful of these, including the ability to explicitly ask to synchronize with the Git repository, but the only ones I use on a day to day basis are `jj git push` and `jj git fetch`.
 Notably, there is no `jj git pull`, because Jujutsu keeps a distinction between getting the latest changes from the server and changing your local copy’s state.
 I have not missed `git pull` at all.